shot by Daniel

 I saw adverts for it above U7 tracks at Hermannplatz.

-Haw-lin was something I never really understood but it gave me hope that one doesn't have to compromise and focus on one skill or interest.
-Curating life can also be an artform.
+Haw-lin was something I never really understood but it gave me hope that you don’t have to compromise and focus on just one skill or interest.
+Curating life can also be an art form.

 Like a blog.